Arem language: History and demographics

 The Arem people were only known to exist by local populations of Vietnam until 1959, when they were discovered by the Vietnamese military.
 Previously, the local authorities had thought them members of the local Bru khùa community.
 The Arem population was only 53 people in 1960: 30 men and 23 women.
 The most recent survey of the area in 1999 indicated that there were 102 Arem people.
 Of these 102 Arem people, only around 25% of the population was estimated to be using the Arem language on a consistent basis.
 All speakers of the Arem language are bilingual speakers of Vietnamese and some are also fluent in Khùa and/or Lao as well.

 In Vietnam, Arem is spoken in Bản Ban and in Tân Trạch communities.
 In Tân Trạch, Arem is spoken in village no. 39, which also has Ma[ng] Coong people, who are a Bru–Van Kieu subgroup.
 As a result, Ma Coong is the most widely spoken in the village.
 As of 2015, there were only about 20 speakers of Arem remaining.

+Phonology

 Syllabic structure

 The Arem language makes use of both monosyllabic words and sesquisyllabic words.
-It is estimated that 55–60% of the Arem language's consists of sesquisyllabic words.
+It is estimated that 55–60% of the Arem language consists of sesquisyllabic words.
 This is much higher than the majority of other Vietic languages that typically utilize sesquisyllables in only 35-40% of their lexicon, if the particular language contains any sesquisyllables at all.

+Suprasegmentals

+Arem's vowel inventory is split into two series of voice-type registers.
+Series 2 is characterized by a low-breathy register phonation.
+In syllables ending in voiced finals (/∅, w j l m n ɲ ŋ/), this register involves a contrast between a low-breathy modal tone and a glottalized tone marked by a weak glottal stop.
+Syllables ending in /-h/ produce a tone corresponding to the Vietnamese huyền, while those checked by voiceless stops (/-p -t -c -k/) yield low-pitch outcomes corresponding to the tone nặng.
+This registral opposition is the result of vowel splitting in two series from a single proto-vowel.

+Series 1 is characterized by a high-clear register phonation.
+Within syllables containing voiced finals, this series maintains a contrast between a high, clear, unmarked tone and a high, glottalized, slightly raising tone.
+Clear vowels in syllables ending in /-h/ correspond to the Vietnamese tone hỏi.
+In checked syllables ending in voiceless stops, vowels of this series yield high-pitch outcomes corresponding to the Vietnamese tone sắc.

+The combination of the contrast between clear and breathy phonation with glottalization in unchecked syllables forms the four-tone system, per Ferlus (2014).